 You may be able to use financial aid for winter courses, particularly if you already use it for fall/spring.
 Speak with the Financial Aid office to see what might be available to you.

 Winter study abroad students are also able to apply for Study Abroad scholarships.
 There are three: Need-based (for those who use financial aid), Merit-based (for those with a GPA of 3.33 and above), and a Diversity Ambassador scholarship (eligibility includes students from under-represented backgrounds, LGBT students, students with disabilities, first generation college students, and others.).

 Please SUBMIT the following materials for your specific course by Friday, September 26th, 2014:.Confirmation of Participation Form.

-Below is a checklist of items students that accepted students must SUBMIT by Friday, September 20th in order to reserve your space on the program.
+Below is a checklist of additional items students that accepted students must SUBMIT by Friday, September 26th in order to reserve your space on the program.

 3) Photocopy of your Passport Identification Page, which includes your photo and passport number.